Understanding the Difference Between a Guardian Ad Litem and Child RepresentativeREQUEST A CONSULTATION

 At Stern Perkoski Mendez, our divorce and family law attorneys can suggest numerous GALs/Child Reps whom we respect.
 Every GAL/Child Rep has a different approach, and some will be a better fit than others due to the nature and style of their investigation.

 How much does a GAL or Child Rep cost?

 The general cost of a GAL/Child Rep depends on the amount of work they must do, as the GAL/Child Rep will charge on an hourly basis.
 Sometimes, “low” bono or pro bono GALs/Child Reps may be appointed—but often, the parties will pay a retainer of $3,000 to $5,000, with additional retainers along the way.

 The fees are usually split between the parents, either in half or in proportion to their respective incomes.
 If one parent earns an income and the other parent does not, the parent earning the income may be required to pay all fees.
 The division of the fees at the time of the appointment can sometimes be adjusted later in the litigation process.

 Contact Our Family Law Firm in Evanston, Chicago, Lake Forest and Oak Brook

 If you are looking for support with a divorce involving child custody agreements, contact Stern Perkoski Mendez for a free consultation.
-We can be reached at (847) 868-9584 and will happily meet you at our offices in Evanston, Chicago, Lake Forest and Oakbrook Terrace, or at another location.
+We can be reached at (847) 868-9584 and will happily meet you at our offices in Evanston, Chicago, Lake Forest and Oak Brook, or at another location.